nuuuwan/news_lk3_data/README.md

 The primary objective of the program was to highlight Sri Lanka’s potential as a competitive destination for MICE tourism while simultaneously fostering the development of professional skills among university students.
 The initiative reflects SLCB’s commitment to empowering the younger generation and positioning Sri Lanka as a global hub for business tourism.

-Sri Lanka’s PayMedia wins 1st runner-up at APICTA 2024 in Brunei

 ...

 [Data](articles/3d0cdc50.json)